grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 }
 ```

-Now, as you've told me before, I already know the class I am testing: `TicketOfficeCommandFactory`.
-It implements an interface that I already used in the previous Statement, so it already has a method: `CreateNewReservationCommand`.
-I'll just create an instance of the class and call the method:
+Now, as you've told me before, I already know what class I am describing -- it's `TicketOfficeCommandFactory`.
+It implements an interface that I discovered in the previous Statement, so it already has a method: `CreateNewReservationCommand`.
+So in the Statement, I'll just create an instance of the class and call the method, because why not?

 ```csharp
 public class TicketOfficeCommandFactorySpecification